teadjs/tead/README.md

 };
 ```

-Object keys are used to group and describe tests and array values describe test expectations.
+Object keys are used to group and describe tests.
+Array values represent test expectations.
 The order of the elements in the expectation is `[actual, expected]` and differences will be reported as test failures.

 Finally, run `npx tead` and Tead will print this message: